Sergio Castillo (13 May 1925 – 19 August 2010)

 He was the first Chilean artist to make large-scale metal sculptures.
 He began his studies in architecture, but soon after became interested in fine art.
 Eventually moving to Paris to continue his studies in painting and drawing at the Ecole de Beaux Arts and the Academie Jullian de Paris.
 Castillo won numerous grants and awards for his work, including the famed Fullbright Scholarship.

-He only died a few years ago without much recognition for his works.
-And to me, it is the proverbial life of a talented artist.
-They never really receive their recognition while alive.
+He only died a few years ago without enough recognition for his works in my opinion.
+And to me, he had the proverbial life of a talented artist.
+They never really receive their recognition while alive, but mostly only after death.
 But without further ado, let me introduce you to:

 and his works of art